Hydrangea Invincibelle® Ruby Description

 More Info, How-To's, Videos and more

 Soil: Average, medium moisture, well-drained soils.
-Mulch plants after soil has warmed to conserve moisture and buffer soil temperatures.
+Mulch to conserve moisture, and buffer soil temperatures.

 Water: Water to keep soil moist, but not wet.